selwynpolit/d9book/book/queries.md

-## Useful Queries
+## Useful queries and snippets

-These are (planned) useful little queries that you can paste into your SQL tools (e.g. SequelAce, SequelPro, PhpMyAdmin etc.) or use directly in MySQL using the command line.:
+Here are some useful little queries that you can paste into your SQL tools (e.g. SequelAce, SequelPro, PhpMyAdmin etc.) or use directly in MySQL using the command line `ddev drush sqlc`:

 ```sh
 ddev drush sqlc